stonepros/stone/doc/rbd/rbd-cloudstack.rst

         rbd pool init cloudstack

-Create a Ceph User
+Create a Stone User
 ==================

-To access the Ceph cluster we require a Ceph user which has the correct credentials to access the ``cloudstack`` pool we just created.
+To access the Stone cluster we require a Stone user which has the correct credentials to access the ``cloudstack`` pool we just created.
 Although we could use ``client.admin`` for this, it's recommended to create a user with only access to the ``cloudstack`` pool. ::